MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 <!--
 #### OnQnAMakerDialog

-Use this to to a [QnA Maker][12] knowledge base.
+Use this to a [QnA Maker][12] knowledge base.
 To see sample code demonstrating how to implement QnA Maker in adaptive dialogs, clone the GitHub repository [BotBuilder-Samples][13]. <!-Need details like sample app's name etc--->

 #### EmitEvent